-- ASB-4439: International Marketing (15) Core 1.
+- ASB-4439: International Marketing (15) 1.
 Introduction to international marketing; 2.
 The international marketing environment; 3.
 Internationalization theories; 4.
 Factors influencing market entry decisions; 5.
 Market entry strategies; 6.
 Building a global brand; 7.
 International marketing in practice (Case study); 8.
 Designing the international marketing programme; 9.
 Implementing the international marketing programme; 10.
 Issues and trends in international marketing.

 - ASB-4440: Consumers in Global & Digital (15) Introduction to consumer behaviour across cultures; The consumer as an individual part 1; The consumer as an individual part 2; Consumer decision-making; The role and impact of culture in consumer behaviour; Cultural theories and cultural value frameworks; The digital marketplace and its impact on consumers; Digital consumer behaviour theory; New trends in digital marketing.

 - ASB-4523: Marketing Analysis (15) • Introduction to the marketing information system and the marketing research process • Types of marketing research data: Secondary data and Primary data • Measurement in marketing research • Data collection techniques and sampling issues • Introduction to data analysis • Hypothesis testing • Regression analysis • Multidimensional scaling and cluster analysis • Experimentation • Conjoint analysis